puhach/virtual-makeup/README.md

 * Change eye color

-More features will be implemented later.
+More features will be added in time.

 The usage details are described below.